ComfortWorks/example-auth-test-django/HANDOVER.md

 - Keycloak admin: `http://keycloak:8080` (admin/admin), realm `demo`.
 - Authentik admin: `http://authentik:9000/if/admin/` (akadmin + bootstrap pass).
+- ZITADEL is primarily a *staging* target here; to run it locally, reuse the `zitadel` profile from `docker-compose.dokploy.yml`, or point the app at ZITADEL Cloud (issuer is the host root either way).

 ### 5.2 Dokploy (staging/prod) — uses `docker-compose.dokploy.yml`